Find C with the Pythagorean Theorem

 Q1.Which side is the hypotenuse?

-No. It is always the longest side of a right triangle.
+No. c is the hypotenuse, so it is always the longest side of a right triangle.

 Need a quick answer?
 Use the calculator.